 Legacy systems that block modern automation

-Older workflows still carry revenue and trust, so modernization needs bridges, staged cutovers, and rollback paths.
+Older processes still carry revenue and trust, so modernization needs bridges, staged cutovers, and rollback paths.

-Payments, credit, customer data, and provider flows need proof packets before live AI touches sensitive operations.
+Payments, credit, customer data, and provider flows need review files before live AI touches sensitive operations.

 Demand for private, local, hybrid, and portable AI